 Frequent updates have made it even easier to navigate, too: 'expanded view' has replaced the static side-bar menu with a collapsible one that can be hidden to give more screen real-estate to what you're actually browsing.

-Each popular Sky TV show now has a ‘show centre’, too, a hub from which users can access all seasons, episodes, broadcast schedules and on-demand links, and these show centres even exist for certain Disney+ shows such as The Walking Dead and Loki.
+Each popular Sky TV show now has a ‘show centre’, too.
+This is a hub from which users can access all seasons, episodes, broadcast schedules and on-demand links, and these show centres even exist for certain Disney+ shows such as The Walking Dead and Loki.

 The Sky Q touch remote is a fraction of the size of its hefty predecessor.
 The part you’ll use most is the touch-sensitive panel, which naturally rests under your thumb.
 Swipe left, right, up and down to navigate Q’s redesigned menu, and push it in to select a channel, download a show or confirm a setting.

-What's more, if you can't be bothered to type a show's name into your remote, you can simply say it instead the set's voice recognition will take you right to it.
+What's more, if you can't be bothered to type a show's name into your remote, you can simply say it instead and the set's voice recognition will take you right to it.
 If you're not sure what to watch, simply ask your remote "what should I watch?" and your box will offer you a raft of personalised suggestions from Sky, Netflix, Amazon Prime Video, Disney+ and the BBC, depending on your subscriptions.

-You can also search by more niche parameters, such as actors, directors or for film recommendations.
+You can also search by more niche parameters, such as actors, directors or film recommendations.
 Saying “thrillers with Nicole Kidman”, for example, will bring up relevant suggestions.
 It's one of the best voice assistants we've used.